Home > Property > Signatures – the common pitfalls of signing notices as an Agent or Company

 Signatures – the common pitfalls of signing notices as an Agent or Company

-When serving a section 21 or section 8 notice in accordance with the Housing Act 1988, or signing documents on behalf of a limited company there are various important issues to consider.
+When serving a section 8 notice in accordance with the Housing Act 1988, or signing documents on behalf of a limited company there are various important issues to consider.
 If these documents are not signed correctly or signed by the wrong person, you may find yourself in a position of relying on an invalid notice or document in the future and your claim for possession failing for that reason alone.

 Section 44 Companies Act 2006